mackworth/cTiVo/README.md

 cTiVo provides complete hands-off operation: once you choose or subscribe to your shows, everything else is automated.
 For example, after you've set it up, every morning, you will find all your favorite shows from your TiVos loaded onto your iPhone or iPad.
 And although using cTiVo is very easy, you also have complete control over what it does.

 cTiVo is inspired by the great work done on iTiVo, but written in Cocoa/Objective C for better performance and  compatibility.
-Current or former users of iTiVo will find a detailed comparison and upgrade path described in [iTivo Users](wiki/iTiVoUsers.md) .
+Current or former users of iTiVo will find a detailed comparison and upgrade path described in [iTivo Users](wiki/iTiVoUsers.md).

-#Automatic Download and Conversions
+##Automatic Download and Conversions
   * Auto-discovery of all your TiVos using Bonjour.
   * Drag/drop and contextual menus for ease of use; submit, reschedule, delete all by dragging the shows.
   * Download queue for batch processing, restored on restart.